quantumrook/Orwithen/Journey (Orwithen)/28th of Maha, 1004 Post-Calamity.md

 		Benne used: 21 vs 14 Fort - Hit A2.
 7 lightning damage
 	Rabble 3 advances on Quinn and attacks: 16+2+6 vs 19 AC - Hit.
 4 damage.

+Quinn, again, throwing out his blade deftly, he hits one of the archers, as an arrow sails by his own face, drawing blood.
+The rest of the rabble charge forward, splitting into two groups, trying to club the two adventurers into submission.
+Quinn side steps one blow before awkwardly parrying the second and almost loses his footing.
+Leshanna dodges the arrow fired at her as she ducks under a swing and rolls out of the way of a second.
+Shifting back a few paces, she summons forth lightning to her staff and shoots out three bolts.
+One bolt flies wide of its intended target, while the other two connect with the archers.

 #### Turn 2

 	Quinn tumbles forward and uses Blinding Barrage: